TheOdinProject/curriculum/foundations/javascript_basics/understanding_errors.md

 1. `c is not defined` in scope of `add()`, which is declared on line 5
 2. `add()` was called by `print()`, which was declared on line 9
 3. `print()` itself was called on line 12.

-   The stack trace allows you to follow the execution of functions to find the code responsible for throwing the error .
+Thus the stack trace lets you trace the evolution of an error back to its origin, which here is the declaration of `add()`.

 ### Common Types of Errors